JohannesKersting/MappingStatistics/README.md

 summary.csv: Summary of full_info.csv

-summary.csv contains the following measurments:
+summary.csv contains the following measurements:

 n_reads: The number of reference reads